All Episodes

 So my findings so far have been wonderful.

-But for me and my children, if I went through vicariously through the company, my my cost was, I mean, significant, almost 80% higher.
+But for me and my children, if I went through vicariously through the company, my cost was, I mean, significant, almost 80% higher.

-I've tried to educate myself a little bit lately on this and reading what I could, and I've saw that people that are making the income I'm making on the platform, if this goes away, you know, our our policies will up about 104%, it says, or equivalent of around 95, 11,500 a year.
+And I've saw that people that are making the income I'm making on the platform, if this goes away, you know, our policies will go up about 104%, it says, or equivalent of around $1,500, $11,500 a year.

 So, you know, as a single parent, that's concerning, right?

-I didn't have health insurance, I couldn't afford health insurance.
+I didn't have health insurance.

 It was not a priority of my life.

-There are so many new innovative, creative ways that people can get covered and do it way more cheaply.
+There are so many new, innovative, creative ways that people can get covered and do it way more cheaply.

 Although they would start, you know, if you went into the office, they would offer emergency care immediately.